AaronPMichael/Pinochle/README.md

 allowing AI players.

+REVISION (10/3/2018):
+I got a little sidetracked during the summer.
+I hope to come back and complete this eventually.

 NOTE:
 I am designing this for my family
 Anyone is welcome to use it, though the design will be specific to my circumstances.